hangon1234/khan-video-downloader/README.md

 Since I have no time to revise the code, if someone wants to download Khan Academy's videos into mp4 and knows Python, please improve my code.

-Of course, there are some apps that can easily download videos.
-However, someone might need pure .mp4 files in some cases like me.
+Of course, there are some iOS/Android apps that can download videos easily.
+However, someone might need pure .mp4 files for some cases like me.
 I can use smartphone/PC only for 3 hours per day.
 Except for that time, I can only use PMP(Portable Media Player, Windows CE device) to play Khan Academy's videos.
 Hope that someone find it useful.

 # Usage
 ***